The Carlson Law Firm, a leading personal injury law firm in Texas, announced a landmark…

-How A Car Crash Lawyer can help victims
+How a Car Crash Lawyer Can Help Victims

 The reality is that even after taking these preventative measures, fatal Labor Day car collisions still happen on our roadways every year.
 It is unfortunate when individuals that work hard all year decide to take some time to enjoy the fruits of their labor and end up in a catastrophic situation because of another driver’s negligence.
-The good news is victims of car crash injuries may be able to file a claim and recover for their losses including:
+The good news is victims of car crash injuries may be able to file a claim and recover their losses including:

 - Past and future medical bills